-I’m Emily Hunsberger, the founder of Tertulia.
+I’m Emily Hunsberger, Tertulia’s founder and chief wordsmith.

 What does tertulia mean?

 Una tertulia is a gathering of people for conversation and community.
 (Check out this Wikipedia article about tertulias).
 Tertulia is one of my favorite words in Spanish and the name of the creative, multilingual communications company that I founded in 2014.
 It’s also the name of the independent, Spanish-language podcast I produced from 2017-2022 about how Spanish is used by real people in the US to build community, transmit culture, reclaim identity, and exercise rights.